oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

          string

    Description
-         the CSS file for the HTML e-mail to the attendees
+         the CSS file for the HTML email to the attendees

    Default
          EXT:seminars/Resources/Private/CSS/thankYouMail.css